 - Undergo a competitor analysis.
 While doing the numbers to determine your breakeven point is important, there is a more crucial element at play.
 And that is this: what will people pay?
 To understand that, analyse the market.
 Find your three closest competitors, grab a pen and paper and jot down their price points, as well as the value they are bringing.
 During this process, you’ll unearth valuable insight into your and their competitive edge.
 Therefore, you’ll be far better placed to price (and potentially improve!) your product and offering.

 - Determine the size of the problem.
 Another factor you’ll need to consider is the size of the problem that you are solving for your customers.
-If the problem and solution are both wildly important for your audience, your price will naturally be higher.
+If the problem and solution are both wildly important for your audience, and competition is scarce, your price will naturally be higher.

 - Branding will set you apart.
 Branding is another key ingredient when determining your value.
 Ultimately, people want to feel good.
 So, the better you can make your customer feel, the more they will want to spend with you.
 How do you make people feel before, during and after a purchase?